 All tests should be carried out with the transformer and rectifier operating normally from the mains, and with a load that approximates the load that will be applied in normal use.
 'Small signal' tests are far less useful, and are unlikely to give the same results as a 'full scale' test at normal mains voltage and frequency.
 I have verified that once a snubber is determined, its performance is not load dependent, so it will work with variable current loads (such as power amplifiers).
 Naturally, you will ensure that mains connections are secure and wired to the appropriate standard to ensure you aren't electrocuted while testing!

-None of this will affect the DC, and therefore cannot affect the music.
+None of this will affect the DC, and therefore cannot affect the music via the DC supplies.
 If nothing else, it gives you something new to play around with, and it's also a worthwhile learning tool so nothing goes to waste .

 There are no references for this article, because the tests I did are somewhat unique (for mains transformers) and the method I used to determine leakage inductance for transformer #1 does not appear to have been published before.
 That doesn't mean it hasn't been published, but I did some extensive searches and could find nothing similar.
 The same applied to the 'HFP' (high frequency probe) that lets you look at the impulse without any mains frequency AC getting in the way.